Safe driving for teensDriving and teenagers; Teens and safe driving; Automobile safety - teenage drivers

 Make a Commitment to Safety

 - All new drivers should take a driver's education course.
-These courses can reduce crashes.
+These courses can reduce risk for crashes.

 Auto accidents are also a leading cause of death in infants and children.
-Infants and young children should be properly buckled into a child safety seat of the right size.
+Infants and young children should be properly buckled into a child safety seat of the right size that is correctly installed in the vehicle.

 Avoid Distracted Driving

 Distractions are a problem for all drivers.
-Do not use cell phones for talking, texting, and email when you are driving.
+Do not use cell phones for talking, texting, or email when you are driving.

-- Mobile phones should be turned off when driving so you are not be tempted to make calls or answer the phone.
+- Mobile phones should be turned off when driving so you are not tempted to make calls, send or read texts, or answer the phone.

 - If phones are left on for emergency use, pull off of the road before answering or texting.